 A full ingredients list, along with US Customary and Metric measurements, can be found in the recipe card at the end of this post.

-- Oats - We used rolled oats in our flapjacks, as we find that it holds together a lot better.
+- Oats - We used rolled oats in our healthy flapjack recipe, as we find that it holds together a lot better.
 However, you can use whole oats, you will just get a more crumbly texture.

 - Bananas - This is what replaces the butter and adds sweetness.
 You want really ripe bananas, but not over ripe black bananas.
 Try to go with ones that have black spots on the peel.

-- Honey - We have given it a little sweet boost with some honey.
+- Honey - We have given these healthy flapjacks a little sweet boost with some honey.
 Try to use the best quality honey you can.
 To make these healthy flapjacks vegan, swap the honey for maple syrup.

 - Chocolate chips - Whilst these aren't essential, we love them in flapjacks.
 We have used dark chocolate, as it has such a strong flavour so you don't have to use as much of it.